-Dr. Kenneth Rothman, Professor of Epidemiology, has more than 30 years professional experience conducting epidemiologic research on a wide range of topics, including environmental and pharmaceutical exposures in relation to birth outcomes, as well as conceptual and ethical issues.
+Dr. Kenneth Rothman, Professor of Epidemiology, has more than 35 years professional experience conducting epidemiologic research on a wide range of topics, including environmental and pharmaceutical exposures in relation to birth outcomes, as well as conceptual and ethical issues.
 He is widely recognized as the author of two high-impact textbooks on epidemiologic methods, Modern Epidemiology and Epidemiology: an Introduction, and is the founding editor of the journal Epidemiology.
 Dr. Rothman is also Vice President for Epidemiologic Research at RTI Health Solutions and holds an adjunct faculty position at Karolinska Institute, Sweden.

-Elizabeth Hatch, Ph.D., is an Associate Professor of Epidemiology with research interests in various reproductive and pediatric outcomes.
+Elizabeth Hatch, Ph.D., is a Professor of Epidemiology with research interests in various reproductive and pediatric outcomes.
 She has conducted studies in the area of reproductive and cancer epidemiology and is currently funded to study fecundability and reproductive outcomes in a large cohort of women enrolled via the internet in Denmark.
 She is also conducting research on health effects of endocrine disrupting chemicals.
 She currently teaches Cancer Epidemiology and lectures in Reproductive and Environmental Epidemiology.